Vinnie Sunseri

-Vincent Salvatore Sunseri (born October 25, 1991) is an American football coach and former player who is the safeties coach and co-defensive coordinator for the Florida Gators.
+Vincent Salvatore Sunseri (born October 25, 1991) is an American football coach and former player who is the next safeties coach for the Georgia Tech Yellow Jackets.
 He played professionally as a safety in the National Football League (NFL).

 Sunseri played college football for the Alabama Crimson Tide and was selected by the New Orleans Saints in the fifth round of the 2014 NFL draft.
 He served as a graduate assistant for Alabama in 2019.

 Early life

 Sunseri began his career at Marvin Ridge High School in Waxhaw, North Carolina.
 As a junior, he made 107 tackles, 15 tackles for loss, two sacks, and five interceptions, while also rushing for 305 yards and three touchdowns.
 He moved to Northridge High School in Tuscaloosa, Alabama. in January 2010; as a senior he recorded 144 tackles, 19 tackles for loss, three interceptions, four fumble recoveries, and two touchdowns.
 He was selected to play in the Under Armour All-America Game.
 Considered a four-star recruit by ESPN.com, Sunseri was listed as the No. 18 outside linebacker in the nation in 2011.